-I know how you feel.
-I have struggled with overweight and obesity since the age of 10, pretty much all of my life.
+I struggled with being overweight and obese since the age of 10, pretty much all of my life.

-I’d hate for you to have to wait that long.
+I’d hate for you to have to wait that long!

 The shocking truth is that losing weight is not as complicated as you think.

 I imagine you have wanted to get into better shape for a long time now.